NCAA hits USC basketball with 2 years' probation, fine

 “Our men’s basketball program is pleased the NCAA has come to a resolution on this case.
 This was a comprehensive process, and we are looking forward to moving on," Enfield said in a statement.
 “We remain committed to winning with integrity and dedicated to providing the best possible experience for all of our student-athletes.”

 It's not the first time USC's basketball program has been in the crosshairs of the NCAA.
 The ruling body investigated former star player O.J.
 Mayo in 2009.
-Mayo was found ineligible for his single season because he received improper benefits from an agent and thus forfeited his amateur status before he played for the Trojans.
+Mayo was found ineligible for his single season because he received improper benefits from an agent.
 As a result, the team vacated all of its 21 wins from the 2007-08 season and didn't participate in the postseason in 2009-10.

-USC is the fourth school involved in the federal investigation to be punished by the NCAA.

-Other schools that have acknowledged receiving a notice of allegations from the NCAA are Arizona, Kansas, Louisville, North Carolina State, and TCU.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25